akshatbhargava123/gcompute-tools/README.md

 It may be desired in automation to launch `git-cookie-authdaemon` at Windows boot.
 It can be done as a scheduled task.
-The following is an example on a Jenkins node.
-The setup is:
+The following is an example on a Jenkins node:

-1. The VM is created from GCE Windows Server 2012R2 image.
+1. The VM is created from GCE Windows Server 2019 or 2012R2 image.
-1. Gygwin with SSHD is installed.
+1. It runs under `builder` account.
-1. The Jenkins master connects to the VM through SSH as `builder` account.
+1. It is launched from a Bash shell.
+Cygwin is used here.
+Msys2 or Git Bash may work too but not tested.

 How to create a scheduled task.